 GeneCards Summary for LOXL3 Gene

 LOXL3 (Lysyl Oxidase Like 3) is a Protein Coding gene.
-Diseases associated with LOXL3 include Stickler Syndrome and Pediatric Ependymoma.
-Among its related pathways are Collagen chain trimerization and Elastic fibre formation.
+Diseases associated with LOXL3 include 3-Methylglutaconic Aciduria, Type Viii and Stickler Syndrome, Type I. Among its related pathways are Degradation of the extracellular matrix and Collagen chain trimerization.
 Gene Ontology (GO) annotations related to this gene include copper ion binding and oxidoreductase activity, acting on the CH-NH2 group of donors, oxygen as acceptor.
 An important paralog of this gene is LOXL2.

 Protein-lysine 6-oxidase that mediates the oxidation of peptidyl lysine residues to allysine in target proteins (PubMed:17018530, PubMed:28065600).
 Catalyzes the post-translational oxidative deamination of peptidyl lysine residues in precursors of elastin and different types of collagens, a prerequisite in the formation of cross-links between collagens and elastin (PubMed:17018530).
 Required for somite boundary formation by catalyzing oxidation of fibronectin (FN1), enhancing integrin signaling in myofibers and their adhesion to the myotendinous junction (MTJ) (By similarity).
 Acts as a regulator of inflammatory response by inhibiting differentiation of naive CD4(+) T-cells into T-helper Th17 or regulatory T-cells (Treg): acts by interacting with STAT3 in the nucleus and catalyzing both deacetylation and oxidation of lysine residues on STAT3, leading to disrupt STAT3 dimerization and inhibit STAT3 transcription activity (PubMed:28065600).
 Oxidation of lysine residues to allysine on STAT3 preferentially takes place on lysine residues that are acetylated (PubMed:28065600).
 Also able to catalyze deacetylation of lysine residues on STAT3 (PubMed:28065600).